 It Doesn’t Matter Where You Go, Travelling Is Already A Reward In Itself!

-The weakening Ringgit doesn’t do any favors for Malaysians who want to travel aboard but it’s a bane to the inbound tourist.
+The weakening Ringgit doesn’t favor Malaysians who want to travel aboard, but it’s a bane to the inbound tourist.

 One of the biggest draws for travelers is how budget-friendly the holiday will cost.
 When you compare to other destinations, Malaysia is a steal compared to Euros or Dollars.

 Every city destination in the country is easy on the pocket, with rural towns giving the biggest bang for your buck.

 Malaysia is the Cultural Melting Pot of Asia

 You will find mosques, South Indian temples, churches, and Taoist pagodas near each other.

-With the range of cultural influences, Malaysia is among the most diverse countries in Asia where the county’s cultural diversity and harmony are celebrated.
+With the range of cultural influences, Malaysia is among the most diverse countries in Asia, where its cultural diversity and harmony are celebrated.

 Malaysians are Warm and Friendly People

-Malaysian hospitality begins with each Malaysian that you meet that makes traveling for a holiday around the country a uniquely pleasant experience.
+Malaysian hospitality begins with each Malaysian you meet; traveling for a holiday around the country a uniquely pleasant experience.